SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Cost: Free

 Today, the bridge continues to welcome thousands of visitors from far and wide to see this shining orange architectural beauty in person.
+You are free to walk on it or bike across it.

 The Golden Gate Bridge is SF's symbol of pride and accomplishment and probably the most recognizable bridge in the world.